At Atlas Antibodies, we work extensively with antibody validation to produce specific, selective, and reproducible antibodies you can trust.

 Functional validation and characterization

-Antibody specificity is further evaluated and final approval takes into consideration the literature, bioinformatics and RNA sequencing data.
+Antibody specificity is further evaluated considering the literature, bioinformatics, and RNA sequencing data.

 We believe that transparency and open access are crucial for research.
-All characterization data including images, are presented on the Atlas Antibodies and the Human Protein Atlas websites.
-Unlike most antibodies suppliers, we provide you the exact immunogen sequence used to raise the antibody.
+Therefore, all characterization data, including images, are freely available on the Atlas Antibodies and the Human Protein Atlas websites.
+In addition, we provide you with the exact immunogen sequence we used to design our antibodies.

-In addition to the extensive validation and characterization always performed for our antibodies, we perform application-specific Enhanced Validation.
+On top of the extensive validation and characterization always performed for our antibodies, we perform application-specific Enhanced validation.
 The enhanced validation follows the guidelines proposed by the International Working Group for Antibody Validation (IWGAV) in Nature Methods.

-The working group was formed by distinguished researchers from around the world to “formulate the best approaches for validating antibodies used in common research applications and to provide guidelines that ensure antibody reproducibility.”1 IWGAV proposed five conceptual pillars for antibody validation, to be used in an application-specific manner.
-At least one of the pillars must be used for an antibody to be validated in a specific application.
-At Atlas Antibodies, we base the Enhanced Validation on Human Protein Atlas' interpretation of these pillars, explained here.
+The working group was formed by distinguished researchers worldwide to "formulate the best approaches for validating antibodies used in common research applications and to provide guidelines that ensure antibody reproducibility."
+1 IWGAV proposed five conceptual pillars for antibody validation to be used in an application-specific manner.
+At least one of the five pillars must be used to validate an antibody in a specific application.
+At Atlas Antibodies, we base the Enhanced Validation on Human Protein Atlas' interpretation of these pillars, as explained here.